MaoTun1/vnext/docs/clickhouse-integration.md

-# ClickHouse Integration
+# DataSink Integration with ClickHouse

-This document describes the ClickHouse integration for the BBT Workflow system, which provides real-time analytics and data warehousing capabilities for workflow instances, transitions, and tasks.
+This document describes the DataSink integration for the BBT Workflow system, which provides a pluggable architecture for analytics and data warehousing capabilities.
+The system uses a DataSink pattern that allows multiple analytics providers (including ClickHouse) to be easily integrated and managed.

 ## Overview

-The ClickHouse integration is implemented as a pluggable component that automatically transfers data from the main PostgreSQL database to ClickHouse for analytics purposes.
+The DataSink integration is implemented as a pluggable component architecture that automatically transfers data from the main PostgreSQL database to various analytics providers.
 This allows for:

 - Real-time analytics on workflow performance
 - Historical data analysis
 - Performance monitoring and reporting
 - Data warehousing for business intelligence
+- Easy addition of new analytics providers
+- Decoupled architecture for better maintainability

 ## Architecture

 The integration consists of several components:

-1. **ClickHouse Data Transfer Service** - Handles the actual data transfer
+1. **DataSink Interface** - Abstract interface for all analytics providers
+2. **DataSink Registry** - Manages registration and discovery of DataSink implementations
+3. **DataSink Manager** - Coordinates data transfer operations across all registered sinks
+4. **ClickHouse DataSink Implementation** - Specific implementation for ClickHouse
-2. **Repository Integration** - Automatically triggers data transfer on CRUD operations
+5. **Repository Integration** - Automatically triggers data transfer on CRUD operations
-3. **Configuration Management** - Manages ClickHouse connection and settings
+6. **Configuration Management** - Manages connection and settings for each provider
-4. **Docker Integration** - Provides ClickHouse container setup
+7. **Docker Integration** - Provides container setup for analytics providers

 ## Configuration